bg-slate

 BRINGING THE BEST FISH

-We source our farm-raised salmon from suppliers who are members of the Global Salmon Initiative (GSI) and practice sustainable, responsible production using scientific data to minimize potential environmental impacts.
+We source from suppliers who practice sustainable, responsible production to minimize potential environmental impacts.

 Seafood With Standards